Residents are not allowed to keep the following animals:

 A special licence is needed for residents to keep reptiles and amphibians.
 Only certain species of reptiles and amphibians can be kept as pets.
 To find out which ones you can keep with a licence, please view the Pet keeping species list.

 Please view the Biodiversity Conservation Regulations 2018 Fact sheet for Aviculture Herpetofauna to find out the new rules for keeping reptiles/amphibians as pets.
-To find out more information on keeping reptiles as pets please visit the Department of Parks and Wildlife.

 You can keep chickens, ducks and domestic fowls in the City of Bayswater.
 You are not allowed to keep roosters at any time.